kubernetes/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 ### Rollout, Upgrade and Rollback Planning

 * **How can a rollout fail?
-Can it impact already running workloads?** Kubelet would fail to start.
-Errors would be caught in the CI.
+Can it impact already running workloads?** Kubelet may fail to start.
+The new API may report inconsistent data, or may cause the kubelet to crash.
 * **What specific metrics should inform a rollback?** Not Applicable, metrics wouldn't be available.
 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?** Not Applicable.
 * **Is the rollout accompanied by any deprecations and/or removals of features,  APIs, fields of API types, flags, etc.?** No.